pinebai/BookLeaf_CUDA/README.md

 ## Version History

-BookLeaf_ref - As V1.1 plus:
+BookLeaf_ref - As V1.2

-* serial ALE capability
+V1.2   - Adds in parallel ALE.
+Plus:
 * Modified makefile.intel for Xeon vectorisation at OPT level and PHI=1 option to build for Xeon Phi, -qopt-report=3 no longer default flag
 * Makefile help has PHI option added plus version updated to v1.1
 * End times for sod and sedov test cases changed to reflect test cases run

 V1.1   - Adds in mesh partitioning.
 Parallel running now available.